mporeilly/Automated_Ultrasonic_Device/README.md

 The full documentation will include:
   - Wiring Schematics
-  - Model number of the components used and their associated specs sheets
+  - Components Model Numbers and Spec Sheets
-  - CAD models of the tool
+  - CAD Model
-  - Complete bill of materials
+  - Bill of Materials
   - Software